 We will evaluate your case for free and at no cost to you.
-If you or someone you know have been prescribed Mirapex and have developed a compulsive gambling addiction, and you wish to consult with us, please send us an e-mail by clicking on this link: contact us.
+If you or someone you know have been prescribed Mirapex and have developed a compulsive gambling addiction, and you wish to consult with us, please contact us here.

 Mirapex and Compulsive Behaviors